Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 }
 ```
 [//]: # (#### Step 6: Device Commands (Optional))
 [//]: # (A final, but optional, step is to add support for Device commands.
-A "device command" is that opposite of input, i.e. it is data traveling __to__ the input device &ndash; and which may optionally also return data as part of the operation (much like a function call).
-This can be used to communicate with the backend of the device to query configuration or initiate effects such as haptics.)
+A "device command" is that opposite of input.
+In other words, it consists of data traveling __to__ the input device, which might also return data as part of the operation (much like a function call).
+You can use this to communicate with the backend of the device in order to query configuration, or to initiate effects such as haptics.)
 [//]: # (TODO: ATM we're missing an overridable method to make this work)